Advantages of Small Lot Mixed-Use Design

-Small lot mixed-use buildings present opportunities for the end-user and can parallel a city’s development goals.
-If you consider the Near Southside neighborhood in Fort Worth, the area provides an excellent example of this type of design.
+Small lot mixed-use buildings can present opportunities for the end-user and can parallel a city’s development goals.
+If you consider the Near Southside neighborhood in Fort Worth, the area provides numerous examples of this type of design.

 If you’re not familiar with mixed-use design, these types of buildings typically feature a business (retail, medical, professional) on the ground floor and apartments on the second floor.
 The rental income from the apartment units can assist the owner in paying for their building.

 Small mixed-use lots have their challenges, including building orientation, pedestrian/vehicle movement, tenant requirements, and code interpretations - to name a few.
 Despite some of the challenges, the smaller lot parameters still allow for design diversity.